zashirah/CityScore/README.md

 ## Project Description

-A game to determine how well you know a city based on Teleport's quality of life data.
+A 1 page site showing multiple data points for a particular city (or urban area).
+Data points include: quality of life, business freedom, climate, cost of living, culture, education, job market, tolerance, and much more.

 ## API and Data Sample